 The film put a large ensemble cast of largely women at the center.
-Geena Davis, Madonna, Lori Petty, and Tom Hanks joined now openly gay actresses Rosie O’Donnell, Megan Cavanagh, and Anne Ramsay in the beloved feminist story.
-(In attendance at the premiere: Melissa Etheridge, as well as a drag queen named Queerdonna.)
+Geena Davis, Madonna, Lori Petty, and Tom Hanks joined then freshly-openly gay actresses Rosie O’Donnell, Megan Cavanagh, and Anne Ramsay in the beloved feminist story.
+In attendance at the premiere: Melissa Etheridge, as well as a drag queen named Queerdonna.

 Marshall’s other work as a director includes several episodes of Laverne & Shirley, of which she was one of the stars; Jumpin’ Jack Flash, starring Whoopi Goldberg; Big, her first film with Hanks; Renaissance Man; The Preacher’s Wife, with Whitney Houston; Riding in Cars with Boys; and select episodes of The United States of Tara and According to Jim.
 She also helmed a forthcoming documentary about Dennis Rodman titled Rodman.

-A role as Lorraine Bracco’s partner on the short-lived show Mulaney could have been a wink to those who were hopeful, or simply a nod to her LGBTQ fans, to whom she always showed support.
+A role as Lorraine Bracco’s partner on the short-lived show Mulaney could have been a wink to those who were hopeful, or simply a nod to her LGBTQ+ fans, to whom she always showed support.

-Even the theme song could be seen as a thinly veiled ode to lesbianism: “We’re gonna make our dream come true./And we’ll do it our way, yes our way./Make all our dreams come true/And do it our way, yes our way/Make all our dreams come true/For me and you.
+Even the theme song could be seen as a thinly veiled ode to lesbianism: “We’re gonna make our dream come true.
+And we’ll do it our way, yes our way.
+Make all our dreams come true.
+And do it our way, yes our way.
+Make all our dreams come true.
+For me and you.
 Girl.”

 “My mother ushered us through a club full of women, whispering to us, ‘Keep close.
 Keep close,'” she said, later writing: “But I don’t think my mother cared who was in the audience as long as we got to perform.”

 O’Donnell and Marshall maintained a close friendship after filming A League of Their Own.
-After Penny’s death, the former celebrated her friend with a sweet tweet today that included a 1996 Kmart commercial they starred in during the height of O’Donnell’s talk show fame.
+After Penny’s death, the former celebrated her friend with a sweet tweet that included a 1996 Kmart commercial they starred in during the height of O’Donnell’s talk show fame.
 “Simply heartbroken. #RIPPenny,” the comic wrote.
 The ad was one of a few that year, another of which had the two looking for a tennis bracelet.

 Marshall may not have been queer, but some of her best work will always be hailed by the queer community — especially women — who saw her as a much-needed ally inside the Hollywood machine.
 She will be dearly missed, but never forgotten.